Southland Coins & Collectibles Inc.

 Miscellaneous Foreign Coins

-This is the 6th year that the silver Krugerrand has been issued.
+The year 2025 is the 8th year that the silver Krugerrand has been issued.
 The first issue in 2017 commemorated the 50th anniversary of the issuance of the Krugerrand by the South African Mint and Rand Refinery, and also included platinum coins in addition to gold ones.
 The silver coins were so popular that in 2018 the coins debuted as an annual release of the silver bullion product.

 The obverse features the image of Paul Kruger, nicknamed Oom Paul (Uncle Paul), who was an influential Boer figure in the late 19th century in military and political affairs of the new South African republic.
 He was president of the South African republic from 1883-1900, He was so influential that his name was added to the national currency, the Rand, when the gold Krugerrand was introduced in 1967.
 Also on the obverse are the words South Africa in English and Afrikaans.
 The reverse is an image of the Springbok antelope, the national symbol of the Republic of South Africa, along with the year of issue, KRUGERRAND, FYNSILWER, 1 OZ.
 FINE SILVER, and R1 (one Rand, the denomination).
 Call for availability and pricing.